That’s right, the National Institute of Health has provided a grant to support this easy test that you can take in the privacy of your home.

 Unlike the “tone tests” that you may recall taking when you were a kid or, more recently, in a doctor’s office, this test takes a different approach.
 Instead of a series of tones, it tests your ability to pick out speech from background noise.

-To access the test, you simply log on to the website, pay a $5 fee, and then call a phone number and enter the 10-digit access code provided.
+To access the test, you simply go to the website, answer the questionnaire, pay a $8 fee, and then call a phone number and enter the 10-digit access code provided.
 (For a limited time, the test is free for AARP members!)
 You will be given a separate score for each ear and told where your hearing falls on a scale from normal to substantially impaired.

 Researchers hope that by making it easy for people to take this test from their homes, that more people will take action.
 Preliminary follow-up research shows that approximately 80% of the people who have taken advantage of this test discover that they have significant hearing loss in one or both ears.
 While that might seem like a frightening statistic, remember that there are treatments available, and the sooner you know what you’re dealing with, the better off you’ll be.